CRMTH/RITHM/parser/README.md

 ...

 #### _HashSpear_ behavior
-"HashSpear" is shorthand for stratification by _Hashtag prevalence using Spearman correlation_.
-This method may be used if you want the hashtags in the sub-sample to reflect the hashtags in full set of tweets that were parsed.
+"HashSpear" is shorthand for stratification by _Hashtag prevalence using Spearman correlations_.
+This method will ensure that the top hashtags in the sub-sample will reflect the top hashtags in full set of parsed tweets (for content validity).
+Random subsets of data will be drawn until a desirable correlation coefficient is achieved.
 This option requires three numeric arguments, in this order:
    1. Number of top hashtags to assess.
 This should generally include top hashtags that are relevant to the topic under investigation.
    2. Spearman coefficient (_Sr_) threshold.
-The minimum acceptable Spearman coefficient (0>_Sr_>1) to accept the data randomization.
+The minimum acceptable Spearman coefficient (0>_Sr_>1) needed to accept the data randomization.
    3. Iteration ceiling.
 The maximum number of randomizations to perform to achieve the desired _Sr_ value.